 The AcuoMed DICOM database contains the patient administrative, study, series, and image record information that describes the images that are physically present on the archive.
-This tag data contained in the DICOM database is extracted from each received image prior to archiving that image (that is, who the patient is, what study this is for, and what the series is (for example, CT, MRI, X-Ray, etc.) An AcuoMed Image Manager can concurrently use multiple DICOM Databases.
+This tag data contained in the DICOM database is extracted from each received image prior to archiving that image.
+That is, who the patient is, what study this is for, and what the series is, such as CT, MRI, X-Ray.
+An AcuoMed Image Manager can concurrently use multiple DICOM Databases.